Chart Color Schemes

 Elermore Vale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect the area.
-Notable ones are Western Corridor Road Upgrades - Longworth Avenue and Minmi Road, Duncan Close Residential Development, Infinite Early Learning Elermore Vale, and John Hunter Health and Innovation Precinct.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 17 projects that are expected to impact the area.
+Notable projects include Western Corridor Road Upgrades - Longworth Avenue and Minmi Road, Duncan Close Residential Development, Infinite Early Learning Elermore Vale, and John Hunter Health and Innovation Precinct.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.